olegpolyakov/mdc-pug/readme.md

     +mdc-button('Click Me')
 ```

-Alternitavely you can include only the components you need:
+Alternatively you can include only the components you need:

 ```pug
 include path-to-node_modules/mdc-pug/mixins/button